 According to the Asthma and Allergy Foundation of America (AAFA), allergies are the 6th leading cause of chronic illness in the United States.
 Sometimes the standard treatment doesn’t work.
-Truffle Report looks into whether psychedelics may reduce the impact of allergic reactions.
+With the promise they’re showing in so many other areas of medicine and mental health, Truffle Report looks into whether psychedelics might reduce the impact of allergic reactions.

 What is an Allergy?